liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 ---

-![Tip](../../images/tip.png) In the site path example below, notice how the repository named `Shared Documents` consists of two words.
+![Tip](../../images/tip.png) In the site path example below, notice how the repository path has a folder `Shared Documents` consisting of two words.

 		http://liferay-20jf4ic/CMIS/Shared Documents/Forms/AllItems.aspx